pritom169/first-angular-app/README.md

 }
 ```

+Okay, we have showed how to render dynamic events.
+However that is not enough.
+What if we need to react to events.
+Means if I want
+to change some content of the page on the basis of the content.
+Here comes the event binding.

 ## Event Binding

 Event binding in Angular is a mechanism that allows you to capture and respond to user interactions or DOM events within your components.
 It creates a direct connection between events that occur in the template (like clicks, key presses, or mouse movements) and methods in your component class.